-8.6.1 Administrative Review
+8.6.1 Administrative Review Committee

 The Administrative Review Committee may review and make a decision on a qualifying site plan review application.
 The Administrative Review Committee shall consist of the Zoning Administrator, Planning Commission Chair and a Planning Commissioner, and shall perform the duties of the Planning Commission prescribed in this Article when conducting an administrative review.
 No part of this subsection shall prohibit the Zoning Administrator, Administrative Review Committee or Applicant from requesting the site plan be submitted to the Planning Commission for review and approval.
-A site plan review application qualifying for administrative review shall meet the following criteria:
+A site plan review application qualifying for administrative review shall meet all of items A. - D. below, or item E.:

-- A. The use is permitted by right in the established zoning district; - B. Will result in less than one thousand (1,000) square feet of new development or construction; - C. Will be located at least five hundred (500) feet from Acme Creek or Yuba Creek; - D. Will generate less than five hundred (500) trip ends per day as determined by the proposed land use activity based on the most recent edition of the Trip Generation Manual published by the Institute of Transportation Engineers;
+- A. The use is permitted by right in the established zoning district; - B. Will result in less than one thousand (1,000) square feet of new development or construction; - C. Will be located at least five hundred (500) feet from Acme Creek or Yuba Creek; - D. Will generate less than five hundred (500) additional trip ends per day as determined by the proposed land use activity based on the most recent edition of the Trip Generation Manual published by the Institute of Transportation Engineers; - E. Is a shoreline stabilization structure.